KavitaGitCode/PreplaceJS/session2-task/notes.md

 ## 3. Immediately Invoked Function Expressions (IIFE):
    Anonymous functions can be used to create IIFE, which execute immediately after being defined.
-   They are often used to create a private scope i.e in local scope and avoid polluting the global namespace.
+   They are often used to create a private scope i.e in local scope and to avoid polluting the global namespace variable, , protect variables, and prevent naming collisions.
    If you want to create a function on-the-fly for short periods of time or don’t need to reference it again. example